JohanBinst/aws-certification/saa/18-NoSQL_and_DynamoDB.md

 In DynamoDB, each piece of data is replicated into different AZs known as Storage Nodes, and one is the Leader storage node.
 Leader storage nodes receive the reads/writes and write updates are replicated by leader to other nodes
 - Eventually Consistent Reads.
 You are not guaranteed to see the most updated data if you're send to a node that hasn't received the replicated new data yet.
 Cheaper option
 - Strongly Consistent Reads.
 Always reads from Leader node to guarantee data up to date
-NOT: Not every app can tolerate eventual consistency (some things MUST be accurate)
+NOTE: Not every app can tolerate eventual consistency (some things MUST be accurate)

 ### Calculate WCU
 Problem: Need to store 10 items per second, 2.5K average size per item
 1. Round up average size to nearest whole number.
-2.5K -> 3
+2.5kB/1kB -> 3
 2. Multiply item size x # items/sec.
 3 x 10 = 30
 = 30 WCU required

 ### Calculate RCU
 Problem: Need to retrieve 10 items per second, 2.5K average size per item
 1. Divide Item size / 4 then round up.
-2.5K/4K rounded up is 1.
+2.5K/4kB rounded up is 1.
 2. Multiply item size x # items/sec.
 1 x 10 = 10
 = 10 RCU required for Strongly Consistent.
 Eventual is 50% cost, so 5RCU required for Eventually Consistent Reads